 The Audre Lorde Project – 718.596.0342

-Community activist organization for lesbian, gay, bisexual and transgendered people of color.
+Community activist organization for lesbian, gay, bisexual and transgender people of color.

 The Park Slope Safe Homes Project – 718.499.2151

-Support and provides resources to lesbian, bisexual and transgendered women survivors of domestic violence.
+Support and provides resources to lesbian, bisexual and transgender women survivors of domestic violence.